Being adopted by a major military is the dream for every firearm manufacture. But government procurement is a messy

 Sig calls them Caliber X-Change kits.

-Sig offers kits to change sizes, Full Size, Compact, and Subcompact and caliber change kits for .380acp, 9mm, .40s&w, .357 Sig and .45 ACP.
+Sig offers kits to change sizes, Full Size, Compact, and Subcompact and caliber change kits for .380acp, 9mm, .40s&w, and .357 Sig.
 The kits include the new slide, grip module, and proper magazine for the caliber and grip size.

 This system works well but is a dumb way to go about it.
 To convert a Glock, for example, you choose from the calibers that your gun can fit and need a new barrel and a magazine.
 You can save several hundred dollars over buying a new weapon with this system.